ITfoxtec/FoxIDs/docs/samples.md

 The samples are pre-configured in the FoxIDs online test tenant `test-corp` and can immediately run locally in Visual Studio on the pre-configured localhost ports.

-> Take a look at the FoxIDs test configuration in FoxIDs Control Client: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Take a look at the FoxIDs test configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!`

 You can alternatively configure the samples in [your one FoxIDs track](#configure-samples-in-foxids-track).